Guinea pig: Behavior

-Guinea pigs can learn complex paths to food, and can accurately remember a learned path for months.
-Their strongest problem-solving strategy is motion.
+Guinea pigs can learn complex paths to food and can accurately remember a learned path for months.
+Their most robust problem-solving strategy is motion.
 While guinea pigs can jump small obstacles, they cannot jump very high.
-Most of them are poor climbers, and are not particularly agile.
-They startle easily, and when they sense danger either freeze in place for long periods, or run for cover with rapid, darting motions.
+Most of them are poor climbers and are not particularly agile.
+They startle easily, and when they sense danger, they either freeze in place for long periods or run for cover with rapid, darting motions.
 Larger groups of startled guinea pigs "stampede", running in haphazard directions as a means of confusing predators.
-When happily excited, guinea pigs may (often repeatedly) perform little hops in the air (a movement known as "popcorning"), analogous to the ferret's war dance or rabbit happy hops.
+When happily excited, guinea pigs may (often repeatedly) perform little hops in the air (a movement known as "popcorning"), analogous to the ferret's war dance or rabbit happy hops (binkies).
 Guinea pigs are also good swimmers, although they do not like being wet and infrequently need bathing.

-Like many rodents, guinea pigs sometimes participate in social grooming, and they regularly self-groom.
+Like many rodents, guinea pigs sometimes participate in social grooming and regularly self-groom.
 A milky-white substance is secreted from their eyes and rubbed into the hair during the grooming process.
 Groups of boars often chew each other's hair, but this is a method of establishing hierarchy within a group, rather than a social gesture.
 Dominance is also established through biting (especially of the ears), piloerection, aggressive noises, head thrusts, and leaping attacks.
 Non-sexual simulated mounting for dominance is also common among same-sex groups.

 Guinea pig eyesight is not as good as that of a human in terms of distance and color, but they have a wider angle of vision (about 340°) and see in partial color (dichromacy).
 They have well-developed senses of hearing, smell, and touch.

-Guinea pigs have developed a different biological rhythm from their wild counterparts, and have longer periods of activity followed by short periods of sleep in between.
+Guinea pigs have developed a different biological rhythm from their wild counterparts and have longer periods of activity followed by short sleep in between.
 Activity is scattered randomly throughout the day; aside from an avoidance of intense light, no regular circadian patterns are apparent.Guinea pigs do not generally thrive when housed with other species.
 Larger animals may regard guinea pigs as prey, though some dogs and cats can be trained to accept them.
 Opinion is divided over the cohousing of guinea pigs and rabbits.
 Some published sources say that guinea pigs and rabbits complement each other well when sharing a cage.
-However, rabbits have different nutritional requirements; as lagomorphs, they synthesize their own Vitamin C, so the two species will not thrive if fed the same food when housed together.
+However, rabbits have different nutritional requirements; as lagomorphs, they synthesize their own vitamin C, so the two species will not thrive if fed the same food when housed together.
 Rabbits may also harbor diseases (such as respiratory infections from Bordetella and Pasteurella), to which guinea pigs are susceptible.
 Housing guinea pigs with other rodents such as gerbils and hamsters may increase instances of respiratory and other infections, and such rodents may act aggressively toward guinea pigs.